What is Coefficient of Friction?

-By looking at the table we can see the COF for steel on concrete is 0.60.
+Looking at the table, we can see the COF for metal on concrete is 0.60.
 Now, let’s plug this information into the formula.

-To take it a step further, if you were to place the same load on machine skates (load on wheels), the force needed would be:
+Taking it a step further, if you placed the same load on machine skates on a level concrete surface, the required force would drop even more.

-By looking at the table, we can see the COF for a load on wheels is 0.05
+Looking at the table, we can see that the COF for a load on wheels is 0.05.

 0.05 x 10,000 = 500 lbs of force required to move the load

-As you can see, when putting a load on wheels is an option, the force required to move a load just by putting it on wheels whenever possible.
+As you can see, you can greatly reduce the force required to move a load just by putting it on wheels whenever possible.
 In effect, this allows for additional equipment options for handling the move.